rocket-pool/RPIPs/RPIPs/RPIP-71.md

 	- Redemption of rETH outside the queue SHALL be prevented to the extent possible.
 	- The protocol SHALL allow the Withdrawal Queue to burn rETH.
 - `network.reth.collateral.target` SHALL be set to 0 and a new buffer for withdrawals SHALL be implemented in the deposit pool, reserving up to `deposit_pool_collateral_target` percent of ETH backing rETH for rETH burns.
-- When megapools distribute rewards, they SHALL send ETH to the deposit pool rather than rETH.
+- When megapools distribute rewards, they SHALL send ETH to the deposit pool rather than the rETH contract.
 - When a withdrawal request is fulfilled, the Withdrawal Queue SHALL burn the corresponding rETH.
 The user SHALL receive the stored ETH value at the time of the request or at the time of the rETH burn, whichever is smaller.
 - Any remaining ETH corresponding to that rETH burn SHALL be transferred to the deposit pool.